intrinio/ruby-sdk/docs/StockExchangeApi.md

 identifier = "USCOMP" # String | A Stock Exchange identifier (MIC or Intrinio ID)

 opts = {
-  source: nil, # String | Return realtime prices from the specified data source
+  source: nil, # String | Return realtime prices from the specified data source.
+If no source is specified, all sources are used.
   page_size: 100, # Integer | The number of results to return
   next_page: nil # String | Gets the next page of data from a previous API call }

 begin
   result = stockExchange_api.get_stock_exchange_realtime_prices(identifier, opts)
-  p result
+  pp result
 rescue Intrinio::ApiError => e
   puts "Exception when calling StockExchangeApi->get_stock_exchange_realtime_prices: #{e}" end